 Dates of Engagement: March 7 - 15, 2020

 *Final cost is subject to change based on the finalized itinerary and program fundraising efforts

-Day 4 - Glencree Peace and Reconciliation
+Day Four: Second day at Glencree Centre for Peace and Reconciliation

 Day Five: Leave Glenclee for Derry/ Londonderry.
 Tour Tower Museum and see the Derry Walls

 Day Six: Go to the Free Derry Museum then travel to Belfast

 Day Seven: Visit Stormont Parliament Buildings then tour Belfast with a Queen’s University Guide